cloudmesh-community/fa18-523-70/paper/paper.md

 table where a number one represents an interaction by users with a product.

++@fig:RatingMatrix shows a matrix representation of ratings or interactions with products.

 ![Rating Matrix [@fa18-523-70-TowardsDataScience]](images/Picture4.jpg){#fig:RatingMatrix}

 We use K-Nearest algorithm, Jaccard’s coefficient, Dijkstra’s algorithm, cosine similarity to better relate the data sets of people for recommending based on the rating or product.

++@fig:KNearestAlgorithm shows the K Nearest Neigbours classification

 ![K Nearest algorithm [@fa18-523-70-TowardsDataScience]](images/Picture5.jpg){#fig:KNearestAlgorithm}